 We wrote a high-performance virtual camera driver that doesn't overload the CPU and is compatible with three versions of Windows OS.
-All you need to do to enable broadcast to multiple channels simultaneously is connect a driver, configure settings and then you can add up to 10 video sources to your live stream.
-Some apps can have high resolution 1280*800 digital images and others can have a resolution of 960*540 pixels.
-When five video sources with different resolutions are connected, the CPU load is less than 20%.
+All you need to do to enable broadcast to multiple channels simultaneously is install a driver, configure settings, and then you can add up to 10 video sources to your live stream.